himotoyoshi/carray/docs/topics/CAFrame.md

 `to_csv` is the text form of the same flat table `to_ca` needs: every column must be **1-D** (an N-D column has no flat CSV cell and raises — export it per column, or use `to_records` + JSON for the structured shape).
-Unlike `to_ca` it does **not** promote to a common dtype — each column is formatted to text on its own, so numbers, strings, and time / categorical columns sit side by side.
+Unlike `to_ca` it does **not** promote to a common data type — each column is formatted to text on its own, so numbers, strings, and time / categorical columns sit side by side.

 The index (if any) is written as the first column under `axis_name` unless